-Arkansas first-time buyers can get a leg up with help from the Arkansas Development Finance Authority, which offers programs including affordable mortgages, an ongoing mortgage tax credit and grants or loans to help cover the upfront costs of buying a home.
-Here’s a look at the agency’s programs.
+With that intense competition in mind, first-time homebuyers in Arkansas need all the help they can get.
+The best place to start is the Arkansas Development Finance Authority, which offers programs including affordable mortgages, an ongoing mortgage tax credit and loans to help cover the upfront costs of buying a home.

 Arkansas first-time homebuyer loan programs